Travel Review – Hotel Belmar

 Food

-Main restaurant serving primarily organic food from their own farm plus a juice bar and cerveceria on site
+Main restaurant serving primarily organic food from their own farm plus a juice bar and cerveceria on site, ready to accommodate vegans and vegetarians.

 Location